emberjs/website/source/blog/2018-11-30-the-emberjs-times-issue-75.md

 Hallo Emberistas! 🐹

-This week we have: Final Comments on **RFC RFCeption** 🤔, Upvote the Ember Subreddit ⬆️, Learn how to start writing components you'll love 💖, Get a sneak peek at the new Ember CLI guides 📖...
+This week we have: Final Comments on **RFC RFCeption** 🤔, Upvote the Ember Subreddit ⬆️, Learn how to start writing components you'll love 💖, Check out how to build your own painting game 🎨, Get a sneak peek at the new Ember CLI guides 📖...

 ---